lvanschilfgaarde/lordcephei.github.io/pages/asaoverview.md

 ### _Purpose_
 {:.no_toc}

-Questaal's implementation of the LMTO method in the Atomic Spheres Approximation is explained here.
+To describe Questaal's implementation of the LMTO method in the Atomic Spheres Approximation.

 _____________________________________________________________